-1) Wait, don’t add another plugin.
+1) Don’t add another plugin.

-What?
+Wait, What?
 Wasn’t I meant to give you advice on finding good plugins?
 Well yes, but not using a plugin is a great option.
 Always try to limit your plugin usage.
 Having too many plugins will slow down your website and increase your venerability to security threats and attacks.

 2) Focus on benefits.

-Similar to the above, before you get started you should ask yourself if you need the feature, how will it benefit the site, your customer experience, increase your engagement or your websites conversion.
+Similar to the above, before you get started you should ask yourself if you need the feature, how will it benefit the site, your customer experience, increase your engagement or your website’s conversion.
 People rush into using plugins for things that are simple to do or unnecessary.

 3) Define your requirements.